exercism/rust/exercises/xorcism/README.md

 can be surprisingly useful for generating noisy random-seeming data without needing the complication of true randomness.
-It is still used occasionally in modern cryptography for certain ciphers: the cipher itself is just a mechanism for generating a very random, infinitely long key, which is xor'd with the document.
+It is still used occasionally in modern cryptography for certain ciphers: the cipher itself is just a mechanism for generating a very random, infinitely long key, which is XOR'd with the document.

-One interesting property of XOR encryption is that it is symmetrical: xoring any number with itself produces `0`, and XORing any number with `0` returns the input number unchanged.
-Therefore, to decrypt a document which has been xor-encrypted, XOR-encrypt it again using the same key.
+One interesting property of XOR encryption is that it is symmetrical: XORing any number with itself produces `0`, and XORing any number with `0` returns the input number unchanged.
+Therefore, to decrypt a document which has been XOR-encrypted, XOR-encrypt it again using the same key.

 ## Nonallocation